Internet pornography

-As of 2025, a single company, MindGeek, owns and operates most of the popular online streaming pornographic websites, including: Pornhub, RedTube, and YouPorn, as well as pornographic film studios like: Brazzers, Digital Playground, Men.com, Reality Kings, and Sean Cody among others, but it does not own the websites xHamster and XVideos.
-The company has been alleged to be a monopoly.
+As of 2025, a single company, Aylo, owns and operates most of the popular online streaming pornography websites, including: Pornhub, RedTube, Tube8, and YouPorn, as well as pornographic film studios like: Brazzers, Digital Playground, Reality Kings, and Sean Cody among others, but it does not own websites like xHamster, XVideos, and XNXX.
+Some have alleged that the company is a monopoly.